Dog Training For Dummies - Mary Ann Rombold-Zeigenfuse - E-Book

 Negative punishment

 removes something (–) that the dog wanted because the dog behaved badly.
-For example, if a dog is jumping up on you when you come into the house, turn your back to the dog for a moment, removing your attention that he wants because he jumped up.
-Turn back toward him once more, and if he jumps again, spin around, removing your front, your facial expression, and your attention.
+For example, if a dog is jumping up on you when you come into the house, turn your back to the dog for a split second, removing your attention that was wanted because they jumped up.
+Turn back toward them once more, and if they jump again, turn back around so that they no longer have your attention and can’t see your expression.
+Then, praise them for being

 HOW TO MAKE YOUR DOG RING-WISE BY ACCIDENT!

 The term ring-wise refers to a dog who won’t perform in a show ring or in front of an audience or for friends.
 The dog becomes ring-wise because when a dog is performing in an obedience ring, the owner isn’t permitted to use food to aid the dog to perform.
-Therefore, the dog won’t perform in a ring after he has learned something because doing so isn’t worth his while.
+Therefore, the dog won’t perform in a ring after they have learned something because doing so isn’t worth their while.
 Ring-wise is an unwanted label because dogs should perform whether there is food present or not.

-Adding rewards or removing rewards, praising or not praising, and adding an unpleasant consequence or stopping an unwanted consequence all make the difference in the dog's learning.
+Adding rewards or removing rewards, praising or not praising, adding an unpleasant consequence, or stopping an unwanted consequence all make the difference in the dog's learning.
+Let me explain:

-When you use food all the time while training or practicing a behavior you’re building, you’re using positive reinforcements.
-When you stop using the food you normally use all of the time, you’re using negative punishment because you’re taking away what the dog wants.
-The dog will unlearn the trick or stop giving you the behavior under these conditions in front of an audience.
-In other words, he’ll become ring-wise.
+When you use food all the time while training or practicing a behavior you’re building, you’re using positive reinforcements; that is, adding something the dog wants.
+When you stop using the food you normally use all the time, you’re using negative punishment because you’re taking away what the dog wants.
+The dog unlearns the trick or stops giving you the behavior under these conditions in front of an audience.
+In other words, they’ll become ring-wise.

 To avoid this problem, randomly use food.
-As he learns a behavior, you need to diminish his reliance on food.
-Instead of giving a treat every time, only give it every other or third time; skip a time once in a while and make it random.
-Buddy will learn to try harder to get the treat; he’ll try to do the best for you and will remain focused on you as you continue to work.
-He’ll learn that food comes if he keeps trying.
-Keep it fun, and Buddy will work always, even in front of an audience.
+As they learn a behavior, you need to diminish their reliance on food.
+Instead of giving a treat every time, give it only every other or third time; skip a time occasionally and make it random.
+Buddy learns to try harder to get the treat; they try to do the best for you and remain focused on you as you continue to work.
+They learn that food comes if they keep trying.
+Keep it fun by praising and smiling, and Buddy will work always, even in front of an audience.

 Identifying Six Basic Commands Every Dog Needs to Know